samyogacharya12/frapid/README.md

 Frapid was built from the ground up for the cloud.
-Not only frapid supports web farm environments, frapid can also host several (hundred) website and application instances running as a single IIS Website.
+Not only frapid supports web farm environments, frapid can also host several (hundred) website and application instances running as a single IIS Websit.

 **Documentation**